The Oatmeal: Events

 At the same time as announcing his fifth book, The Terrible and Wonderful Reasons I Run Long Distances, Inman announced "Beat the Blerch", an organized running race in 10 kilometer, half, and full marathon formats which was held in Carnation, Washington, on September 20 and 21, 2014.
 All 2,000 spots originally offered for the first race day were sold out in 20 minutes, prompting Inman to open a second day for more runners to enroll.
 The Beat the Blerch event took place every year from 2014 to 2019.
 In 2020, the event was cancelled due to the COVID-19 pandemic, but a "virtual race" was organized instead.

 In June 2019, Exploding Kittens Inc. announced the planning of a live gaming convention.
 The two-day event was to take place in May 2020 in Portland, Oregon, U.S. It was named Burning Cat in reference to the Burning Man festival, and was to conclude with the burning of a large wooden statue of a cat in homage to Burning Man's burning of a human-shaped figure.
 Burning Cat was to feature appearances from guest speakers alongside a series of gaming and networking activities.
 The event was postponed until 2021, then indefinitely, due to the COVID-19 pandemic.

+Television series

+Exploding Kittens was being made into a Netflix series by Mike Judge and Greg Daniels.
+A teaser trailer was released on November 11, 2023, followed by a full trailer in May 2024.
+The series premiered in July 2024.